MAMDOUH-ALSHARARI/Test_Project_1_Python/readme.md

 ## Features
 - **Interactive Interface:** The game uses IPython Widgets to provide a smooth and interactive experience.
-- **Computer AI:** The computer responds instantly after your move with a simple AI that picks random available cells.
+- **Computer interaction:** The computer responds instantly after your move with a simple AI that picks random available cells.
 - **Status Updates:** See real-time updates about the game’s progress: whose turn it is, who won, or if the game resulted in a draw.
 - **Restart Option:** Use the reset button to restart the game at any point.

-## Technology Stack
+## project components
 This project is implemented using:
 - Python
 - IPython Widgets